bostontrader/polo-catbox/README.md

 * port

 * resource - tradingApi or public.
-This is an application constant and not configurable.
+These are application constants and are not configurable.

 ## WARNING